-Heat the olive oil in a saucepan over a medium heat and add the grated or chopped tomatoes.
+Heat the olive oil in a saucepan over a medium heat and add the tomatoes.
 Cook for 10 – 15 minutes.

 If blending is required for a smoother soup, blend in a blender or with a hand held stick blender.

 Add the water and season with salt and pepper.
 Don’t over-salt as the feta will be a little salty.

 Bring to the boil, and add the pasta or noodles if using.
 Cook until tender, about 7 minutes, adding more water if the soup is too thick.